kudelabs/roc-lab2/NOTES.markdown

-# Hi, this is STEP BY STEP to make ROC-LAB3 from ROC-LAB2.
+# Hi, these are STEP BY STEP instructions to make ROC-LAB3 from ROC-LAB2.

 ###  Getting started
 Start from your own version of roc-lab2, or get it from the repo: